Creating With Purpose & Perseverance

 As a mother, I see my role as helping to unlock possible resources, and where we’re limited, to get creative.
 To look at what is already around us.
 To leverage his dad’s knowledge, my network, and promote the discipline of consistent effort.

-It’s about having an idea of where you are going and choosing, day after day, to move toward it with innovation when the path isn’t traditional, and perseverance when it’s hard.
+Purpose can be an idea of where you are going and choosing, day after day, to move toward it with innovation when the path isn’t traditional, and perseverance when it’s hard.
+Whether you’re building something of your own, reshaping your leadership, or expanding a vision that’s already influential.

 A Practice to Uncover Your Purpose